omeka/classic-enduser/docs/Plugins/Contribution.md

 Options are:

 - *Display Name* is the label for the contribution type - how it will appear on the public side.
 If left blank, the form will use the Item Type name.
-- *Allow File Upload Via Form*: you can choose to allow, require, or disallow.
+- *Allow File Upload Via Form* lets you decide whether to allow, require, or disallow file upload.
 If this is set to "required," users will not be able to submit the contribution form without attaching a file.
-- *Elements*: each element appears as a block.
+- *Elements:* each element appears as a block.
     - The block is labeled with the Dublin Core field name
     - *Prompt* is what appears on the form.
 Use this field to ask question or describe what you seek from users, ie, "Share your story" or "When did you take this photograph?"
     - The *Multiple Rows* checkbox sets whether the entry field on the form has a single row (indicating a short answer) or allows for multiple rows (making it easier for contributors to write paragraphs of text).

 To add an element (question) to the contribution form:

-- Go "Add Element".
+1. Go "Add Element".
-- Select an element from the dropdown list (this includes all the Dublin Core fields as well as all Item Type elements.)
+2. Select an element from the dropdown list (this includes all the Dublin Core fields as well as all Item Type elements.)
-- Type a prompt or question in the Prompt field.
+3. Type a prompt or question in the Prompt field.
-- If you want contributors to be able to enter longer blocks of text, click the *Multiple rows* checkbox.
+4. If you want contributors to be able to enter longer blocks of text, click the *Multiple rows* checkbox.
-- Save changes.
+5. Save changes.

 You can edit any element's prompt or multiple row setting at any time.